pulongma/pulongma.github.io/teaching.md

     <li> Hands-on session on R in the Story of Data Science and Machine Learning Workshop, Mar 2019 </li>
     <li> Lecture on R tutorials in the Undergraduate Workshop on Uncertainty Quantification, Feb 2019 </li>
   </ul>
-  <li> Department of Mathematical Sciences, University of Cincinnati </li>
+  <li> University of Cincinnati, Department of Mathematical Sciences </li>
   <ul>
    <li> Instructor, MATH 1014 - Mathematics of Social Choice, Spring 2018 </li>
    <li> Teaching Assistant, MATH 1062 - Calculus II section 010 and 011, Spring 2014 </li>